10 Things Every Crafter needs

 Do you want to start crafting?
 Do you walk into the craft store and feel lost?
 Or worse do you walk out without something you truly need and have NO idea until it is too late?
-If you are like me you get lost in the craft store really easy and walk out will all manner of items that you have no use for… With the right list in hand you can freely brows the clearance and sales knowing just what will get plenty of use.
+If you are like me you get lost in the craft store really easily and walk out will all manner of items that you have no use for… With the right list in hand, you can freely browse the clearance and sales knowing just what will get plenty of use.

 Crafter need several types of paper to cover various uses.

 Craft paper has unlimited uses from packaging and wrapping paper to paper for creating pattern craft paper is an economical multi use paper for your home.

 Wax paper makes crafts that would stick to a surface a breeze as well as works to protect projects and keep them from sticking together.

 Newspaper is essential for any type of crafter.
 Newspaper helps you keep your craft area clean and tidy preventing stains on the floor and table tops.

 Tissue paper is essential for storing and protecting your most delicate crafts and supplies.
 Tissue paper makes a great presentation of crafts you sell.

 Glue keeps things together.
 For most crafts you need it to keep your creation together.
 Craft glue, fabric glue, hot glue, and even super glue.
 Acetone is handy to keep on hand for removing glue in unwanted places.

 From spray paint to acrylic and watercolors paint has unlimited uses.
 Spray paint the base of your craft for an instant new look.
 Store paints in a cool dry place.